mmarkin/GPS-NTP-Timeserver/README.md

 To use them comment out the SSD1306 constructors and uncomment the SH1106 constructors.
 The I2C addresses specified in the code may also need to be changed to 0x3C and 0x3D.

-To use the server, set the clock so it joins the WiFi network specified by the SSID and password in the "definitions.h" file.
+To use the server, set the clock so it joins the WiFi network specified by the SSID and password in the definitions.h file.
 Also set the clock so the address for the time server it calls is 192.168.4.1.
 That is the default IP address ESP devices use in server mode.